-A Guide to Lebanese Mezze: What to Order at Tarboush Tring
+Lebanese Mezze: What It Is & What to Order

-If there is one thing that sums up Lebanese dining, it is mezze: a generous spread of small dishes, hot and cold, meant to be shared slowly around the table with friends and family.
+Lebanese mezze (also spelled meze) is a generous spread of small dishes, hot and cold, meant to be shared slowly around the table with friends and family — the heart of Lebanese dining.
+A typical mezze table starts with cold dips and salads, moves on to hot fried and grilled bites, and finishes with charcoal grills.
 At Tarboush Tring, our Lebanese and Mediterranean mezze are prepared fresh to order from our family recipes — here is how to make the most of them.

 Cold mezze are the foundation of the table.
 Begin with the classics: